-Prerequisite: Music Theory (concurrent or completed), Placement audition, Teacher Recommendation

-Additional Expenses: Students are required to obtain the appropriate attire for concerts (\$99.50 for male attire; \$68 for female attire).
+- Prerequisite: Music Theory (concurrent or completed), Placement audition, Teacher Recommendation - Additional Expenses: Students are required to obtain the appropriate attire for concerts (\$99.50 for male attire; \$68 for female attire).
 This ensemble may take a mandatory trip during the school year (cost: \$600).
-For more information, contact the Fine Arts Director.
-Note: Enrollment in Madrigal Singers does not exclude you from enrolling in Men's Ensemble, Bell'Arte, or Women's Choir.
+For more information, contact the Fine Arts Director. - Note: Enrollment in Madrigal Singers does not exclude you from enrolling in Gospel Choir or Chorus..

-Course: 457S Music Theory and Appreciation Grades 9-12
+Course: 4578 Music Theory and Appreciation

 The goal of this one-semester course is to develop skills necessary to listen to and analyze music well.
 The course explores the fundamentals of music.
 Students learn the primary concepts of music theory, including notation, rhythm, meter, pitch, dictation, sight, singing, tonality, and basic chord structure.

-Prerequisite: Ability to read music in at least one clef (e.g. treble or bass) and math level of Algebra I or above.
+• Prerequisite: Ability to read music in at least one clef (e.g. treble or bass) and math level of Algebra I or above.